 Including the MD 355 BRT's facility-planned Snowden Farm Parkway Clarksburg Branch, the Germantown and Clarksburg area's dedicated bus lane segments create three different northern routing possibilities for bus operating agencies.
 The proposed dedicated bus lanes in Germantown and Clarksburg integrates six previously master planned northern CCT stops into the MD 355 BRTs network.
-Because MD 355 provides connectivity to both the Shady Grove and Rockville Metrorail stations (as well as other points on the Red Line), one of the original intents of the CCT-connecting Germantown and Clarksburg to the WMATA Metrorail System-is satisfied in a more efficient and less costly manner.
-Additionally, the expensive grade-separated interchange planned for Dorsey Mill and Century Boulevard is no longer necessary, reducing implementation cost of rapid transit.
-While vehicular access is no longer necessary, this Plan recommends that pedestrian/bicycle connectivity over or under I-270 continue to be explored.
+Because MD 355 provides connectivity to both the Shady Grove and Rockville Metrorail stations (as well as other points on the Red Line), one of the original intents of the CCT connecting Germantown and Clarksburg to the WMATA Metrorail System-is satisfied in a more efficient and less costly manner.
+Additionally This is because, the expensive grade-separated interchange overpass planned for Dorsey Mill and Century Boulevard is no longer necessary, reducing implementation cost of rapid transit.
+While vehicular access is no longer necessary, this Plan recommends that pedestrian/bicycle connectivity over or under I-270 continue to be explored and master planned.
 Costs are further reduced through the elimination of the dedicated bus lanes paralleling the western side of I-270 that do not serve any planned communities as buses instead travel on the eastern side of I-270 in the MD 355 BRT lanes.
+This approach is consistent with the position of the Maryland Department of Transportation's (MDOT) State Highway Administration (SHA), which supports options that reduce and or eliminate the need for additional infrastructure.
+While not necessary for the proposed corridor connectors, this Plan does not remove the Dorsey Mill interchange overpass from the Master Plan of Highways and Transitways and suggests future traffic analyses in area master plans are the best forum to determine whether or not an interchange overpass remains necessary.

-Figure 3 - Germantown and Clarksburg Dedicated Bus Lanes
+Figure 3 - Germantown and Clarksburg Dedicated Bus Lanes, Including Proposed Corridor Connectors